Icenium/bond-content/quick-start-nativescript/2-store-in-cloud.md

     configurable: true
 });
 ```
 * **g**.
-Save your `view-model.js` file and use the LiveSync feature to update the application on your iOS/Android.
+Save your `view-model.js` file and use the `LiveSync` feature to update the application.
+Your images will now be loaded from the Telerik Backend Services into the ListView.

 <hr data-action="end" />

-The `create()` method asynchronously uploads a picture to your Backend Services project and the `get()` method retrieves all pictures currently stored there.
-After you store a few pictures following the demonstrated approach, go to the “Files” menu in your Backend Services project to see a list of photos you are storing.
+The `get()` method retrieves all pictures currently stored in the Telerik Backend Services.
+After you store a few pictures following the demonstrated approach, go to the “Files” menu in your Backend Services project to see a list of the photos you are storing.

-And that's all there is to it, which is pretty cool if you think about it — you just built a native mobile app that gets and uploads pictures in the cloud!
+And that's all there is to it, which is pretty cool if you think about it — you have just built a native mobile app that gets and uploads pictures in the cloud!